 In accordance with federal law, accepted ethical principles, University policy, and the University's federal wide assurance of compliance, filed with the U.S. Department of Health and Human Services, every USC investigator conducting human subject research, whether or not funded by a federal sponsor, must submit a proposed research plan to the University's Institutional Review Board (IRB) for review and approval.
 In addition, investigators who participate in human subject research must complete training in human subject research, and otherwise must comply with IRB policies and procedures.
 Research may not begin until the IRB has approved the research plan and all related consent documents.
-Further information and a full statement of applicable University policies and available on the Office of Research Compliance website procedures are http://www.orc.research.sc.edu/irb.html
+Further information and a full statement of applicable University policies and procedures are available on the Office of Research Compliance website at: